bi-labor/NoSQL2/README.md

 Look at the dependencies object in the `package.json` file and compare it with the contents of the `node_modules` folder.

 You can also see from the `package.json` file that when the `npm start` is released, the `electron .` script will run, which will display the Electron application (based on `main.js`, it will load the `chat.html` that does not yet exist).
+Automatic opening of DevTools and support for node integration are also set here.

 ## 3. The application
 The application we create in this lab is a simple chat program.
 Users can log in, chat with each other in the main room,